Garage door: Rolling

-Insulation

-In situations involving residential attached garages, the insulating value and the energy efficiency of a garage door are essential to avoid overheating and freezing problems, as well as for comfort and energy savings.
+Shutters are generally smaller versions of the above varieties.
+Often used to cover windows for security or fire concerns.

+High-speed & high-performance doors

+High performance doors are sectional or rolling style doors that are built for high speed opening and long duty-cycles.
+These doors are generally designed for a minimum of 100,000 cycles (one cycle is one open and one close of the door).
+For this reason these doors generally operate with a larger number of springs than other doors, or a counterweight system.
+Some of the first doors of this kind were rubber or fabric rolling doors that are used in factory or warehouse facilities for keeping openings to clean rooms or cold storage open for as little time as possible.

+Spring mechanisms

-Torsion spring lift mechanism
+Torsion springs

-A torsion spring counterbalance system consists of one or two tightly wound-up springs on a steel shaft with cable drums at both ends.
-The apparatus mounts on the header wall above the garage door and has three supports: a center bearing plate with a steel or nylon bearing and two end bearing plates at both ends.
+A torsion spring counterbalance system consists of one or two tightly wound springs on a steel shaft, with cable drums at both ends.
+The apparatus mounts on the header wall above the garage door and has three supports: a center bearing plate with a steel or nylon bearing, and two end bearing plates at both ends.
 The springs consist of a steel wire with a stationary cone at one end and a winding cone at the other.
 The stationary cone is attached to the center bearing plate.
-The winding cone consists of holes every 90 degrees for winding the springs and two set screws to secure the springs to the shaft.
-Steel counterbalance cables run from the roller brackets at the bottom corners of the door to a notch in the cable drums.
-When the door is raised, the springs unwind, and the stored tension lifts the door by turning the shaft, thus turning the cable drums and wrapping the cables around the grooves on the cable drums.
-When the door is lowered, the cables unwrap from the drums, and the springs are rewound to full tension.
+The winding cone consists of holes every 90 degrees for winding the springs, and two set screws to secure the springs to the shaft.
+Steel counterbalance cables run from the roller brackets at the bottom corners of the door to notches in the cable drums.
+When the door is raised, the springs unwind and the stored tension lifts the door by turning the shaft, thus turning the cable drums and wrapping the cables around the grooves on the cable drums.
+When the door is lowered, the cables are unspooled and the springs are rewound.

-Life of torsion spring

-Garage door manufacturers typically produce doors fitted with torsion springs that provide a minimum of 10,000 to 15,000 cycles and are guaranteed for three to seven years.
-One cycle is a single opening and closing sequence.
-Most manufacturers offer a 30,000-cycle spring.
+Garage door manufacturers typically produce doors fitted with torsion springs that provide a minimum of 10,000 to 15,000 cycles (one cycle being a single opening and closing sequence) and are guaranteed to last for three to seven years.
+Most manufacturers offer 30,000-cycle springs.
 However, it is essential to remember that if the garage door's weight is increased by adding glass, additional insulation, or even several coats of paint, the torsion spring's life may be significantly reduced.
-Additionally, springs in highly humid environments, such as coastal regions tend to have a significantly shorter cycle life, due to the corrosive cracking.
+Additionally, springs in highly humid environments such as coastal regions tend to have a significantly shorter lifespan due to corrosion.

-Other factors like poor garage door maintenance, loose tracks, or components shorten torsion spring life.
-Owners are advised to avoid applying grease to garage door tracks because that makes the wheels "skate" in the track instead of turning on their bearings.
-Only bearings, hinges, and spring wire require lubricant.
+Other factors like poor garage door maintenance or loose components shorten torsion spring life.
+Owners are advised to avoid applying grease to garage door tracks, as it makes the wheels slide in their tracks without turning.
+Only bearings, hinges, and spring wires require lubricant.